HyeonjunSim/pi-top-battery-status/README.md

 - Version 1.2a: current and other additional information added
 - Version 1.2b: warning and shutdown level changed

+pi-to-battery-status was improved while working with Ivo Van Ursel on a project to fully understand the pi-top-battery-pack.
+A summary of this project can be found in project.pdf in this repository.

 Please help to improve this program by tweeting to **http://twitter.com/r_richarz** or opening an issue on this repository if you have any problem or suggestion.